KTamas03/sql-challenge/README.md

 - [Contributing](#contributing)

 ## About
-The purpose of this project is to create a SQL database to hold data from csv files relating to employee information.
-The data was then manipulated to perform some analysis.
+The purpose of this project was to perform:

-In this project, the following programs/software are used:
+- Data Modelling: design six tables to hold the data from the six CSV files.
+- Data engineering: import the CSV files into a new SQL database, and using sql language to manipulate data.
+- Data analysis: answer some questions about the data.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Programs/software used:
 - Microsoft Excel: to view csv files.
+Should be available by default on all PCs.
-- QuickDBD: to sketch and Entity Relationship Diagram (ERD) of the tables in the csv files.
+- QuickDBD: to sketch an Entity Relationship Diagram (ERD) of the tables in the csv files. (http://www.quickdatabasediagrams.com/) No need to register, diagram can be generated on the website for free.
-- PostgreSQL: PostgreSQL, which people typically refer to as just Postgres, is a relational database management system (RDBMS).
+- PostgreSQL: is a relational database management system (RDBMS).
 An RDBMS consists of tables and their predefined relationships.
 Postgres stores the data.
+Refer to "Installing" section below.
-- pgAdmin: The pgAdmin tool functions as the window into your database.
-It's where you write your queries, run those queries, and then review the results of running them. pgAdmin provides access to that data.
+- pgAdmin: The pgAdmin tool functions as the window into the database.
+It's where queries are written, run and then the results of running them are reviewed. pgAdmin provides access to that data.
+Refer to "Installing" section below.

-## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Installing
-To install PostgreSQL & pgAdmin:
+In order to perform the Data Engineering and Analysis component of this project, install PostgreSQL & pgAdmin:
 - In your browser, go to Download PostgreSQLLinks: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
 - Select the download option for your operating system and the latest version 14.x of PostgreSQL.
 - After downloading the latest version of PostgreSQL 14.x, double-click the postgresql-14.7-2-windows-x64.exe file.
 Note: The exact file version may be slightly different.